Self-Training: A Survey: Self-Training

-Self-training, also known as self-labeling or decision-directed learning, is one of the earliest approach in semi-supervised learning \citep{FRA67}, but has grown in popularity in recent years.
+The self-learning strategy is an iterative wrapper algorithm that starts by learning a {supervised} classifier on the labeled training set $\lda$.
+Then, at each iteration, the current classifier selects a part of the unlabeled data, $\uldapc$, and assigns pseudo-labels to them using the classifier's predictions \cite{Zhang:2021}.

-This wrapper algorithm starts by learning a {supervised} classifier on the labeled training set $\lda$.
-Then, at each iteration, the current classifier selects a part of the unlabeled data, $\uldapc$, and assigns pseudo-labels to them using the classifier's predictions.
-These pseudo-labeled unlabeled examples are removed from $\ulda$ and a new supervised classifier is trained over $\lda \cup \uldapc$, by considering these pseudo-labeled unlabeled data as additional labeled points.
+These pseudo-labeled unlabeled examples are removed from $\ulda$ and a new supervised classifier is trained over $\lda \cup \uldapc$, by considering these pseudo-labeled unlabeled data as additional labeled examples.
 To do so, the classifier $h\in\mathcal{H}$ that is learned at the current iteration is the one that minimizes a regularized empirical loss over $\lda$ and $\uldapc$:

 where $\ell:\outp\times\outp\rightarrow [0,1]$ is an instantaneous loss most often chosen to be the cross-entropy loss, $\gamma$ is a hyperparameter for controlling the impact of pseudo-labeled data in learning, and $\lambda$ is the regularization hyperparameter.
 This process of pseudo-labeling and learning a new classifier continues until the unlabeled set $\ulda$ is empty or there is no more unlabeled data to pseudo-label.
-The pseudo-code of {the self-training algorithm} is shown in Algorithm 1.
+The pseudo-code of {the self-training algorithm} is shown in Algorithm~1.